r-spatial/rgee/paper/paper.md

 # Availability

 rgee is an open-source software package made available under the Apache 2.0 license.
-It can be installed through CRAN using: install.packages("rgee"). rgee can also be installed from its GitHub repository using the remotes package: remotes::install_github("r-spatial/rgee").
+It can be installed through GitHub repository using the remotes package: remotes::install_github("r-spatial/rgee").
 A series of examples for using rgee are available at [https://r-spatial.github.io/rgee](https://r-spatial.github.io/rgee).

 # Acknowledgments